 Table ES-3.
-Comparison of the maximum carbon removal and product creation for use of low-moisture biomass to make $H_2$ compared with making SAF-with full carbon capture-on the most efficient processes available.
+Comparison of the maximum carbon removal and product creation for use of low-moisture biomass to make H_2 compared with making SAF-with full carbon capture-on the most efficient processes available.

-Biomass Assessment (2050) Net CO2 Ren noval Potential CO 2 removal cost Product Volume (million tonnes/year) (\$/tonne CO 2 ) (million tonnes of H 2 or billion gallons of SAF) $H_2$ SAF H 2 SAF H 2 SAF SAF Equiv Baseline 614 364 84 151 27 8 20 Zero Cropland Change 820 490 91 146 34 11 28 Maximum Economic Potential 1140 694 90 149 50 16 39
+Biomass Assessment (2050) Net CO2 Removal Potential CO 2 removal cost Product Volume (million tonnes/year) (\$/tonne CO 2) (million tonnes of H 2 or billion gallons of SAF) H 2 SAF H 2 SAF H 2 SAF SAF Equiv Baseline 614 364 84 151 27 8 20 Zero Cropland Change 820 490 91 146 34 11 28 Maximum Economic Potential 1140 694 90 149 50 16 39

-\Multiple types of liquid products can be made in addition to SAF depending on reaction conditions.
+^{}Multiple types of liquid products can be made in addition to SAF depending on reaction conditions.
 SAF-equivalent production includes aviation fuels, gasoline, and diesel, all in units of SAF gallons (Chapter 6 - BiCRS).

-Direct Air Capture with Storage (DACS)
+Direct Air Capture (DAC) with Storage (DACS)

-We evaluated the two types of DAC that have been best developed to date: solid absorbent systems and solvent systems (Chapter 7 - DACS).
-DACS has the potential for billion-tonne-scale atmospheric CO2 removal but will require concurrent buildout of new energy resources.
-For renewableelectricity-powered DACS, the land required for deploying wind or solar photovoltaic electricity generation limits the maximum potential capacity.
+We evaluated the two types of DAC that have been best developed to date: absorbent systems, such as those developed by Climeworks and Global Thermostat, and solvent systems, such as the process used by Carbon Engineering (Chapter 7 - DACS).
+DACS has the potential for billion-tonne-scale atmospheric CO2 removal but will require concurrent buildout of energy resources that go beyond what is required for decarbonizing the electrical grid.
+For renewable-electricity-powered DACS, the land required for deploying wind or solar photovoltaic electricity generation limits the maximum potential capacity.
 However, there are several US regions with significant potential to generate renewable electricity beyond what is needed for decarbonizing the electrical grid; some of these regions intersect with the geologic formations required to safely store the CO2 removed from the atmosphere (Figure ES-11).
 Our domestic natural-gas reserves could also enable additional regions to participate in large-scale DACS projects-with capture of the emissions from using natural gas-if we decide as a society to use these resources for this purpose.
 While the potential for DACS deployment is massive, it will likely remain the most expensive CO2-removal option out of those considered in this report.
 As such, the ability to reduce the cost of the technology, regulatory mechanisms or incentives, and maturation of a carbon-removal marketplace will likely determine the extent of DACS deployment.
 Estimating the 2050 costs of DACS is difficult today-we applied standard learning-curve analysis with detailed consideration of specific types of equipment and processes, which have different learning rates.
 However, of all the costs in this report, DACS should be considered the least constrained and the most likely to show large absolute cost improvements generated by future research and development.
 Key DACS findings include the following:

-• We estimate that the United States has a technical potential capacity of over 9 billion tonnes of CO2 per year for DACS powered by renewable electricity and of over 4 billion tonnes of CO2 per year for DACS powered by natural-gas reserves, at costs predominantly ranging from \$200 to \$250/tonne CO2.
+We estimate that the United States has a technical potential capacity of over 9 billion tonnes of CO2 per year for DACS powered by renewable electricity and of over 4 billion tonnes of CO2 per year for DACS powered by natural-gas reserves, at costs predominantly ranging from \$200 to \$250/tonne CO2.